IgorAnton/Custom-Assembler-Emulator/README.md

 3. Two Operands    -   Instructions operate with two register, result is stored into first register
 4. Three Operands  -   Instructions operate with three register, result is stored into first register

-# Configuration
+# Instruction format

-All instructions are aligned to 4 bytes (32bit).
+All instructions are aligned to 4 bytes (32bit).\

+First byte of the instruction contains the OPCODE for the instruction (higher 6 bits) and type of instrcution (lower 2 bits).\
+Depending on the type of the instruction the rest of the bytes are used for operands.\